Wild Tongues Can't Be Tamed: 15 Voices from the Latinx Diaspora (Hardcover)

 “A beautifully edited collection of reflections on the Latinx diaspora.
 With writers like Naima Coster, Kahlil Haywood, and Lilliam Rivera, it highlights a vast variety of identities and writing styles.” —Elle

 “Saraciea J. Fennell is making history in the Latinx community by creating spaces to share Latinx literature and to spread literacy, both in her own community in the Bronx and beyond.
-Wild Tongues Can’t Be Tamed showcases the richness of the community, exploring everything from Afrolatinidad to her own Garifuna (indigenous Honduran) heritage.
-I can't wait to see how she continues to foster and grow the Latinx literary community.” —Angie Cruz, Good Morning America
+Wild Tongues Can’t Be Tamed showcases the richness of the community, exploring everything from Afrolatinidad to her own Garifuna (indigenous Honduran) heritage.” —Angie Cruz, Good Morning America

 “This wonderful and deeply personal look into 15 experiences from the Latinx diaspora will give readers plenty to think about and will surely make many readers feel seen and understood as they encounter authors whose lives, feelings, and experiences echo their own.
 A great collection.” —Teen Librarian Toolbox